 Number theory, or the study of integers (the counting numbers 1, 2, 3..., their opposites –1, –2, –3..., and 0), has fascinated mathematicians for years.
 Prime numbers, a concept introduced to most students in Grades 4 and up, are fundamental to number theory.
 They form the basic building blocks for all integers.

-Number theory has fascinated mathematicians for years.
-Fundamental to number theory are numbers themselves, and the basic building blocks for numbers are prime numbers.
 A prime number is a counting number that only has two factors, itself and one.
-Counting numbers which have more than two factors (such as six, whose factors are 1, 2, 3 and 6), are said to be composite numbers.
-The number one only has one factor and is considered to be neither prime nor composite.
+Counting numbers which have more than two factors (such as 6, whose factors are 1, 2, 3, and 6), are said to be composite numbers.
+The number 1 only has one factor and usually isn't considered either prime or composite.

 Be the first to read the latest from Shaped.